 A Change in Leadership Culture

 One of the ways in which businesses have improved employee engagement throughout this time is by adopting a different leadership style.
-The businesses that have continued to thrive throughout lockdown and beyond are those who have put a greater focus on internal communication, motivation and support.
+The businesses that have continued to thrive throughout lockdown and beyond are those that have put a greater focus on internal communication, motivation, and support.

 Whether it’s through regular check-ins to help employees feel cared for and encouraged, or prioritizing relationships over profits, businesses can learn a lot about how to work with their team for the future, not just during the pandemic.